datalad-handbook/book/docs/glossary.rst

       Hypertext Transfer Protocol Secure; A protocol for file transfer over a network.

    logging
       Automatic protocol creation of software processes, for example in order to gain insights into errors.
+To learn about logging to troubleshoot problems or remove or increase the amount of information printed to your terminal during the execution of a DataLad command, take a look at the section :ref:`logging`.

    master
       Git concept: The default :term:`branch` in a dataset.